bog739/gps_gsm_prj/ReadMe.txt

 are stored in UART buffer and read or written as wanted.
 From StreamWriter class use drain function after a write func to output buffer data or just awrite method(it uses internally drain()).

-(change a bit below)
 Possibilities for gsm Ctrl-Z problem:
-->It takes some time to process, send and return a status for SMS so an immediate gsm.read() doesn't report anything.
-A subsequent gsm.read() might.
+-> It takes some time to process, send and return a status for SMS so an immediate read doesn't report anything.
+A subsequent read may.
-I would keep issuing gsm.read() until you get something other than nothing.
+I would keep issuing read until you get something other than nothing.

-->The SIM800L isn't actioning the Ctrl-Z. Issuing a gsm.write('ABC\r') and a gsm.read() should show if it's still in its waiting for message mode.
+-> The GA6 isn't actioning the Ctrl-Z. Issuing a write 'ABC\r' and a read should show if it's still in its waiting for message mode.

-->For some reason the Ctrl-Z isn't being sent to the SIM800L.
+-> For some reason the Ctrl-Z isn't being sent to the GA6.
-Again, issuing a gsm.write('ABC\r') and a gsm.read() should show if it's still in its waiting for message mode.
+Again, issuing a write 'ABC\r' and a read should show if it's still in its waiting for message mode.

-->Looking at what gets sent out with a Terminal Emulator instead of the SIM800L should confirm whether Ctrl-Z's are sent or not.
+-> Looking at what gets sent out with a Terminal Emulator instead of the GA6 should confirm whether Ctrl-Z's are sent or not.
-Being the ASCII code for "EOF - End of File' imeans it could be handled differently to printable ASCII codes, but if that's the case would how any other SIM900L user has achieved it.
+Being the ASCII code for "EOF - End of File' imeans it could be handled differently to printable ASCII codes, but if that's the case would how any other GA6 user has achieved it.